Buzzing about sustainability

 The company says that the bee acts as an inspirational symbol for the company's "Message in our Bottle" campaign, in which Ecover pledged earlier this year to continue to innovate and remain at the cutting edge of sustainability.

-"Bee Clever and The Ecover Garden are fun, beautiful and inspiring ways to engage with flower show visitors," saidimage003.png Ecover's Head of Brand Clare Allman.
+"Bee Clever and The Ecover Garden are fun, beautiful and inspiring ways to engage with flower show visitors," said Ecover's Head of Brand Clare Allman.
 "We hope Bee Clever and The Ecover Garden will inspire people and demonstrate that plastic waste does not always have to be viewed negatively.
 They are very much a celebration of commitment to innovation and sustainability and we can't wait to see people's reaction to them."

 The reason a bee was chosen?
 Ecover states that bees play an integral role in our eco-system yet face increasingly urgent threats from environmental damage.
 The brand has a close connection with the species having been inspired by the processes they use to make honey.